smaclell/smaclell.github.io/_drafts/data-driven-tests-made-simple.md

 }
 {% endhighlight %}

+### Combining Multiple Parameters

 Cool!
 Dealing with a single parameter is really easy.
 How does it work with multiple parameters?
-This is where the other attributes are used to control the behaviour for combining values for all the parameters.
+This is where the other attributes are used to control the behaviour for combining the values from all the parameters.
 They are placed on the method and are mutually exclusive.

-The default behaviour is to evaluate possible cases caused by the parameters.
+The default behaviour is to evaluate all combinations of the parameters.
 You can specify this behaviour explicitly using the ``Combinatorial`` attribute on the method.
+Be careful, this can generate many tests if you have lots of values or parameters.

 Another option is to treat the input to each parameter as a sequence.
-Imagine lining up each parameter value then treating the result as a test case.
+This is like treating each parameter as a column in a table.
+Each row is then a test case case.
 This is how the ``Sequential`` attribute works.
-It can be a little awkward to mentally determine what the cases will be.
-I try to use this option sparingly.
-The example below uses the attribute to create three test cases:
+Since it can be a awkward to determine what the cases will be when the parameters do no line up well I try to use this option sparingly.
+The example below will have the following cases executed by the attribute:

 * "", 0
 * "1", 1